drshahizan/BDM/materials/db_type.md

-Want to know about different types of Databases?
+# Different types of Databases?

 Databases are the backbone of our digital world.
 They store and organise data in a way that makes it easy for us to access and use.